-5. KICKING THE BALL AND FAIR CATCH
+KICKING THE BALL AND FAIR CATCH

-Protected Scrimmage Kick - Punt
+Protected Scrimmage Kick - Dead Punt

-- 1. Prior to making the ball ready for play on fourth down, the Referee must ask the offense if he/she wants a protected kick(punt).
+- 1. Prior to making the ball ready for play on fourth down, the Referee must ask the offense if he/she wants a protected kick (punt).
 The Referee must communicate this decision to the defensive captain and the other officials. - a.
-The offensive team must declare their intentions on 4th down punting or "going for it".
-(Quick kicks are illegal.) - 2.
+The offensive team must declare their intentions on 4th down punting or going for it - 2.
 The offense must have all field players (typically 6) except the punter on the line of scrimmage.
 The defense must have at least 5 players within 1 yard of their scrimmage line.
 All players on the line of scrimmages must remain motionless until the kick is made.
 A line player may not raise his/her arms to distract the kicker or block the kick.
 Penalty: Illegal Procedure, 5 yards from the previous spot. - 3.
 The kicker must be at least 5 yards behind the scrimmage line when receiving the snap.
 After receiving the snap, the kicker must kick the ball immediately and in a continuous motion. - 4.
-Any kick caught by the kicking team behind the line of scrimmage cannot be advanced.
-Any kick caught by the kicking team in or beyond the line of scrimmage cannot be advanced. - 5.
-If the ball touches the ground following a protected scrimmage kick (punt) the play is dead where the ball initially landed or crossed out of bounds.
-The receiving team may advance the ball if caught by the receiving team.
-A scrimmage kick that is muffed by the receiving team remains live until it touches the ground.
+Any kick caught by the kicking team behind the line of scrimmage cannot be advanced. - 5.
+If the ball touches the ground following a protected scrimmage kick (punt) or is caught by the recieving team, the play is dead where the ball initially landed, crossed out of bounds or caught by the receiving team.